duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_triggers.md

 For example, the [Xor Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Xor.pm) handles query_raw and the [ABC Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/ABC.pm) handles query_parts.

+## Using Files

-**Using files**. &nbsp;You can use simple text/html input files for display or processing.
+You can use simple text/html input files for display or processing.

 ```perl
 # IO should always be done outside of the handle function